 Other major cities: Auckland (largest city), Christchurch and Hamilton

-Neighbouring countries: While New Zealand has no direct neighbours, Australia is situated to the northwest, while Tonga and Fiji are two of the most prominent island countries to the north of New Zealand.
+Neighbouring countries: Although New Zealand has no direct neighbours, Australia is situated to the northwest, while Tonga and Fiji are two of the most prominent island countries to the north of New Zealand.

 Geography: New Zealand is made up of two main islands (the North and South Islands) and several smaller islands.
-New Zealand's climate varies from cold and wet to subtropical in some areas.
 Much of the country's terrain is mountainous.
 The landscape is very dramatic, and volcanoes can be found on the South Island.

 Major religions: Christianity